debugjax21/GraphicalAuthenticationApp/README.md

 # GraphicalAuthenticationApp

 Must have node.js installed in order to run application
-- on the command line inside '/auth-backend' run 'npm install' to install all dependencies
+- On the command line inside '/auth-backend' run 'npm install' to install all dependencies
 - After, inside the same folder, start the server by typing 'node index'
 - "Successfully connected to MongoDB Atlas!" will display on the command line if everything